 Applications for all degree and certificate programs are not reviewed until all required materials and the application fee have been received.
 Applicants currently enrolled in non-US schools that use a final examination result (such as a final state examination) or a final degree classification as a measure of academic performance may not receive a decision until those results are received by the Committee on Graduate Admissions.

-Given the large volume of mail received, we unfortunately are unable to respond to requests to confirm the receipt of mailed materials.
-However, within a few days of submitting an online application, applicants will receive an email providing them access to the Applicant Online Status Check where they may follow the progress of their application.
-Additionally, applicants will receive a confirmation email once all their materials have been processed and submitted to the Committee on Graduate Admissions for review.
+Given the large volume of e-mails received, we unfortunately are unable to respond to requests to confirm the receipt of application materials.
+However, within a few days of submitting an online application, applicants will receive an e-mail providing them access to the Applicant Online Status Check where they may follow the progress of their application.
+Additionally, applicants will receive a confirmation e-mail once all their materials have been processed and submitted to the Committee on Graduate Admissions for review.

 Full-time LLM Program

-Decisions for enrollment for Spring and Fall semester entry will be made as soon as possible following completion of an applicant’s file and typically no later than about 2 weeks before the start of each semester.
+Decisions for Spring and Fall semester entry will be made as soon as possible following completion of an applicant’s file and typically no later than about two weeks before the start of each semester.